-Now that the weather’s warmer, a lot of people are looking for a safe way to clean the inevitable cuts and scrapes that occur during outdoor play.
+In the warmer months, a lot of people look for a safe way to clean the inevitable cuts and scrapes that occur during outdoor play.
 There are obviously plenty of commercial options, but there are also safer, more natural options too.

 That’s why I created this simple salve.
 It’s easy to make, and it helps to keep cuts clean, kills bacteria, and even helps to stop bleeding.
 Not bad for a simple little salve!

 This is easy to make, and a good thing to keep in your first aid kit!

 Anti-Bacterial Cut Salve

 The ingredients in this are carefully chosen to produce a quality salve that is beneficial.

 Turmeric is anti-bacterial and anti-viral.
 Raw honey is anti-bacterial, anti-viral and keeps cuts clean.
 Cayenne pepper helps to stop bleeding.
 Shepherd’s purse helps to stop bleeding too.
 Olive oil is good for skin, and beeswax helps it all to solidify.

 - 1.5 tsp. raw honey

 Step 1: Mix the olive oil and shepherd’s purse together.
 Let this sit for at least an hour in a warm place.
 (I often leave it overnight.)

 Step 2: Strain the oil through a piece of cloth, into a small, clean saucepan.
 Discard the herb.